TheFrankman/location-map/README.md

 Rename the file located at `project_root/config/autoload/local.example.php` to `local.php` within the same directory updating the username and password to your own.

+I've included the vendor directory to prevent any issues with composer.

 ### Apache setup